-If provision of your personal information is a legal or contractual requirement or a requirement necessary to enter into a contract with us, and you choose not to provide it, we may not be able to perform some of the tasks we need to in order to provide certain products or services to you.
+If the provision of your personal information is a legal or contractual requirement or a requirement necessary to enter into a contract with us, and you choose not to provide it, we may not be able to perform some of the tasks we need o to provide certain products or services to you.

 If you do choose to provide your consent you can withdraw it at any time by contacting us (see section 3).

 We will not disclose your personal information to third parties except as detailed in this Privacy Notice.